cilium/community/CONTRIBUTOR-LADDER.md

 **Note:** Devstats does not take into account non-code contributions.
 If a non-code contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.

+## General guidance on making contributions and expectations

+We welcome people to raise PRs, issues and CFPs in the Cilium project.
+If you're new to the project we'd strongly encourage you to start off with small, but meaningful, changes first, as these are easier and quicker for committers / reviewers to assess and give feedback on.
+You'll get the opportunity to learn about the [process and expectations](https://docs.cilium.io/en/stable/contributing/development/contributing_guide/) of making changes within the project.

+As an open source project we don’t make any guarantees about how quickly proposed changes will get looked at.
+Committers and reviewers may have other pressures on their time, that mean they don’t currently have the bandwidth to look at your proposal.

+Naturally, the more an individual has already contributed to the project, the higher the level of trust and confidence that the person will have established in the community.
+Starting with smaller proposals, fixes and maintenance work, or making constructive and meaningful review comments on other people's suggestions, can help build up that trust and confidence.

+Accepting any change into the project means that the committers are signing up to maintain it going forward.
+To quote [Solomon Hykes](https://x.com/solomonstre/status/715277134978113536?s=20), "no is temporary, yes is forever".
+For major changes, just being willing to push through the development work may not be enough - it’s likely you will need a track record of contributions to convince the community that you’ll be around to maintain changes into the future.